xzflin/chef-bcpc/docs/ansible_local_build_guide.md

 Preparation
 ---
+#### Configure files and retrieve artifacts
+* Download an Ubuntu server ISO from [http://www.ubuntu.com/download/server] to boot the bootstrap node from.
+* Copy `bootstrap/ansible_scripts/group_vars/vars.template` to `Test-Laptop-Ansible` within that same directory.
+This file will be referred to as the **group variables** file.
 * Create a staging location on your build host (e.g., `$HOME/bcpc-deployment`).
 This directory is useful for storing various files used by the build process, as well as a virtualenv for Ansible.
-* Copy `bootstrap/ansible_scripts/group_vars/vars.template` to `Test-Laptop-Ansible` within that same directory.
-This file will be referred to as the **group variables** file.
+* Locate the root of your apt mirror.
+Set the value of `controlnode_apt_mirror_dir` in the group variables to this value.
+* Uncomment `chef_bcpc_deploy_from_dir` and set it to the path of the root of the **chef-bcpc** repository.
  * Create a `git-staging` directory underneath this directory.
 Set the value of `controlnode_git_staging_dir` in the group variables to this value.
      * Create a `bootstrap-files` directory underneath this directory.
-Set the value of `controlnode_files_dir` in the group variables to this value.
+Set the value of `controlnode_files_dir` in the group variables file to this value.
      * Copy the contents of your BCPC bootstrap cache (by default, `$HOME/.bcpc-cache`) to `bootstrap-files/master`.
 Symlinks will **not** work.
 If you do not have a local BCPC cache, run `BOOTSTRAP_CACHE_DIR=$HOME/.bcpc-cache REPO_ROOT=$(git rev-parse --show-toplevel) bootstrap/shared/shared_prereqs.sh` from the root of the repository to populate the cache.
-* Locate the root of your apt mirror.
-Set the value of `controlnode_apt_mirror_dir` in the group variables to this value.
      * Generate an SSH key pair in your staging directory with `ssh-keygen -f test-laptop-ansible`.
 Set the value of `ansible_ssh_private_key_file` in the group variables to the path to the private key.
 Set the value of `operations_key` to the public key itself (copy and paste it in there, don't provide the path).
-* Uncomment `chef_bcpc_deploy_from_dir` and set it to the path of the root of the **chef-bcpc** repository.
 * Review the group variables for any additional settings you may wish to or need to change.

+#### Install ansible
 * Install **virtualenv** via `pip install virtualenv` or operating system packages so that you may install Ansible and its support packages without interfering with Python on your system.
 * Create a virtualenv in the staging directory with `virtualenv path/to/staging-dir` (if you are in the directory, `virtualenv .` will suffice).
 The virtualenv must be using Python 2.x and not Python 3.x because of Ansible restrictions, so if the virtualenv is set up with the wrong Python interpreter, please recreate it with the `-p` setting.
 * Activate the virtualenv from within the staging directory with `source bin/activate`.